Millenux/puppet-testguide/README.md

 Our testguide class only manages the "/tmp/some/useless/directory" directory.
 Or does it?
 Well, sequence_string returns an array, in this case

-    ['/tmp/some/,'/tmp/some/useless/','/tmp/some/useless/directory']
+    $directories = ['/tmp/some/,'/tmp/some/useless/','/tmp/some/useless/directory']

-which we pass to `file { $directory:`.
+which we pass to `file { $directories:`.
 This way we create three different file resources, one for each level of directories.

 Everything else said about the sequence_string test is also true for this test